 In order to be ‘secondary ready’ children need to meet the required end of Key Stage 2 expectations; this is broken down into key outcomes for each curriculum year.
 We use the National Curriculum objectives to assess outcomes for children at the end of each curriculum year – for example:

-We use the following 'Golden Codes' to assess pupils knowledge of the curriculum, against age-related expectations, in each core subject area:
+We use "Steps" to assess pupils knowledge and track progress over time, against age-related expectations, in each core subject area.

 Early Years - Nursery & Reception

-The baseline assessment will result in a score that forms part of each child’s baseline profile.
+The baseline assessment combined with the knowledge gained about the child through observing them in self chosen play and planned activities (formative assessment) will result in a view of a child’s baseline profile.
 By having a good understanding of the child’s abilities when they start school, class teacher's are able to measure each child's progress and plan for next steps in learning.